 A woman is considered perimenopausal until one year has passed since she has last had her period.
+After 12 months with no menstrual bleeding, a woman is then considered to be in the menopause.

 There is a delicate balance of hormones within a woman's body.
 As your hormones change during perimenopause, the balance of chemicals within the body changes, which triggers certain responses in the brain as the body naturally adjusts.
 This can bring on physical as well as emotional symptoms, which vary in nature depending on your particular chemical makeup.

-The first sign of perimenopause is usually irregular periods.
+The first sign of perimenopause or early menopause is usually irregular periods.
 You may miss one, or have them too frequently, or have them temporarily regularise before becoming irregular again.
 Your periods may be heavier than usual, or much lighter.
 Some women taking birth control pills may not experience irregular periods, but may notice other symptoms such as unexplained mood changes, or hot flushes.

 Not all of these symptoms are experienced by all women, and not all will experience them in the same capacity: it depends on how your body responds to your changes in hormone levels.
 If you aren't sure whether you're perimenopausal or not, you can go to your GP and get a blood test that will measure your hormone levels.